keelback-code/the-rhubarb-witch/README.md

 ### Technologies
 Languages used:
+Python 3
 HTML5 ?
 CSS ?
 Javascript ?
-Python 3

 Frameworks, Libraries and Programs Used:
-Google Fonts - for the typography ?
-Balsamiq - for creating the wireframes in the design stage ?
-Firefox Developer Tools - for inspecting and testing the site GitHub - for hosting the site
+GitHub - for hosting the site
-GitPages - for the deployment of the site
+Heroku - for the deployment of the site
 Gitpod - for editing the files
-Heroku?

 ### Testing